 Addie’s teaching style tends to be on the vigorous side with a strong emphasis on humor.
 She believes that while everyone should try to work towards their personal goals and strive to find harmony and balance within their body, laughter is essential.

-Allegra Poggio grew up in the Boston area and discovered Fuse Pilates as an activity to complement running and other outdoor adventures like skiing and hiking.
-She has recently moved from Washington, D.C. to San Francisco (her soul mate city) and looks forward to bringing Fuse to the Bay area!
+Allegra Poggio grew up in the Boston area and discovered Fuse Pilates as an activity to complement running and other outdoor adventures like paddle boarding, skiing and hiking.
+Allegra now lives in San Francisco (her soul mate city) and is bringing the Fuse hard core spirit to Bay area studios!

 Her fitness education includes Mat and Reformer (bridge program) training with Fuse Pilates.
-Allegra also has comprehensive Mat and Reformer Certification through Balanced Body and has additional chair apparatus training through Peak Pilates and Fuse Pilates.
+Allegra has a comprehensive Mat and Apparatus Certification through Balanced Body and has additional chair apparatus training through Peak Pilates and Fuse Pilates.
 Allegra has studied anatomy comprehensively as part of all trainings at Fuse and Balanced Body.
-She has also been trained in the Balanced Body Barre program.
+She has also been trained in the Balanced Body Barre program, Pre-Post Natal Pilates with the Center for Women’s Fitness, and Pilates for Multiple Sclerosis with Mariska.

 Her teaching style is challenging, disciplined, and calm.
 In her classes you’ll find detailed cues, energetic music, and a combination of challenging exercises to help you discover muscles that you have never felt before.

-In her other activities, Allegra enjoys traveling (especially to Italy to see family and friends), joining a good dance party, reading, cooking (healthy!), discovering restaurants, and spending time with friends.
-She blogs at fashionablegenes.wordpress.com.
+In her other activities, Allegra enjoys traveling (especially to Italy and Switzerland to see family and friends), joining a good dance party, reading (a lot), cooking (healthy!) and spending time with friends.

 Ayelet spends her life in studios either at Fuse or at school where she is obtaining her MFA in Interior Design at George Washington University.
 She came to DC after graduating with a BA in Communication and Media Studies from Goucher College in Baltimore.
 While at Goucher she became a fan of traditional Pilates method so much so that she had to receive special permission to take a third semester of the course.
 While at Goucher, she also had the opportunity to continue her interest in sports medicine, rock climbing, softball, photography and event planning.